How to set up brand knowledge in Contentpen: 05 simple steps

 How to build brand knowledge in Contentpen?

-Setting up brand knowledge in Contentpen is a one-time configuration that enables the AI to fully understand and replicate your brand’s identity.
-The setup is divided into four core components: Brand Voice, Website, Files, and Text Snippets, all accessible from the knowledge tab in the sidebar.
+Setting up brand knowledge in Contentpen is a one-time configuration that enables the AI to fully understand and replicate your brand’s identity, but it must be regulated regularly.

 Follow these five steps to complete your setup: